 Accordingly many currency forecasts point out that rupee strength is to be expected in the second half of a typical year.

-This is a difficult question and the answer really depends on many factors.
+Whether the rupee will rise or drop in the future is a difficult question and the answer really depends on many factors.
 The best way to consider an exchange rate’s current relative value is to look at the Indian Rupee’s history against a range of currencies and in particular against the currency you are interested in exchanging it with.

 For example, the sections below look at the change in the INR exchange rate to the present day for periods back 10 years for popular INR exchange rates.

 USD to INR at 74.38 is 0.8% above its 90-day average, range 72.39-75.00.USD/INR Rates

 USD/INR – Weekly range has been between 74.5 to 75 with the rupee falling to a 90-DAY LOW vs the greenback of 75 on July 20.
 USD-INR Forecasts

 British Pound to Indian Rupee

 GBP to INR at 103.4 is just above its 90-day average, range 101.6-103.8.GBP/INR Rates